simonscmap/CMAP_docs/_build/html/_sources/faq_and_contributing/contact.rst.txt

 Who to Contact
 --------------

-If you have questions about using Simons CMAP feel free to contact either:
+If you have questions about using Simons CMAP feel free to contact us at: cmap-data-submission@uw.edu

-- Raphael Hagen (nrhagen@uw.edu)
-- Mohammad D. Ashkezari (mdehghan@uw.edu)

-Or talk with us on our Slack_ channel
+or preferably join our Slack_ channel

 How to Contribute
 -----------------